rillig/pkglint/codewalk.md

 Since there are no command line options starting with a hyphen, we can skip the command line parsing for this example.

+The argument `DESCR` is saved in the `TODO` list.
+The default use case for pkglint is to check the package from the current working directory, therefore this is done if no arguments are given.

 > from [pkglint.go](pkglint.go#L189):

 ```go